 6. I can save money for emergency care.
 (I can self-insure.)

 Self-insuring is risky because you need enough time to save and build up a pet fund—but what happens if your pet gets sick before you are able to save enough money?
 For example, your new puppy may eat a sock next month, requiring $3,000 in veterinary care.
 The unexpected nature of such injuries and illnesses may find you with little-to-no savings to cover necessary treatment expenses.

 Note: Interactive calculators allow you to estimate how much you would pay out-of-pocket for common pet medical issues with and without insurance.

 7. There aren’t many options for pets with pre-existing conditions.

 As mentioned earlier, pet insurers do not cover pre-existing conditions.
 This being said, any new conditions that arise in the future—broken limb, cancer, etc.—may be covered, so you can still benefit from purchasing a policy.
 Not all prior conditions are considered chronic, and some pet insurance companies have a time-frame after which curable conditions may again be covered.
 If your pet is, or has been sick or injured previously, and you are looking for pet insurance coverage, ask the insurer whether there is a timeframe for previous, non-chronic conditions.

 Be sure to research all pet insurance products—including customer reviews—before making a decision.
 Keep in mind, some pet insurance review websites accept membership fees from providers in exchange for placement on their site.

-Stephanie N. Blahut is the Director of Marketing for Figo Pet Insurance.
+Stephanie N. Blahut is the Director of Digital Marketing for Figo Pet Insurance.
 Figo is committed to helping pets and their families enjoy their lives together by fusing innovative technology--the first-of-its-kind Figo Pet Cloud--and the industry’s best pet insurance plans.